 This idea was put into action and The Justice Conference was founded in 2010 by a group of like-minded friends in Bend, Oregon (USA) who dreamed of impacting a generation for justice.
 The driving value of the conference has always been what is called the theology of justice, that an understanding of God should compel love for others and engagement in justice.

 Momentum continues to build around The Justice Conference which now reaches thousands of people around the world.
 The year 2013 saw the start of The Justice Conference Asia (in Hong Kong, China) and in 2015 Australia held its inaugural conference in Melbourne.
-In 2017, an expression of The Justice Conference will be run in Hong Kong, Chicago, Auckland, São Paulo, Amsterdam, Cape Town and Melbourne.
+In 2019, an expression of The Justice Conference will be run in Singapore, Melbourne, Auckland, São Paulo, Cape Town, London, Amsterdam, and Norway.

 The Justice Conference is a vital global platform for the Faith and Justice Community.
 We are one of the largest biblical and social justice conferences, bringing together world-class speakers and artists into gatherings designed to catalyse emerging works of justice around the world.

 It’s not hard to see that our world has some complex issues it is currently facing.
 Mass migration, gender violence, religious intolerance, racial hatred, economic instability, a growing wealth gap, corruption, pollution, political unrest, war.
 History shows that every generation has its justice battles – but it seems in ours these battles are on an unprecedented scale.

 Here in Asia, the world’s justice issues are our issues.
 They impact our societies, our cities, our communities.
 Many of them have roots here, flourishing in the soil of our systems and cultures.
 If there was ever a time when we needed to work together to face the injustice around us, it is now.

 Check out the highlights of The Justice Conference Asia